-The five year MILESTONE project (February 2014 to January 2019) aims to improve the understanding of, and strengthen, CAMHS-AMHS transitional care across different healthcare systems in the EU.
-In a series of work packages, it will 1) map current services and transitional policies across EU; 2) develop and validate transition-specific outcomes measures; 3) conduct a longitudinal cohort study of transition process and outcomes across eight EU countries; 4) develop and test, in a cluster-randomised trial, the clinical and cost-effectiveness of an innovative transitional care model; 5) create clinical, organisational, policy and ethics guidelines for improving care and outcomes for transition age youth; and 6) develop and implement training packages for clinicians across EU.
-This paper presents the protocol for the work packages dealing with the longitudinal cohort study, the cluster randomised controlled trial and the economic evaluation of the trial, which combined constitute the MILESTONE study.
+The 5-year MILESTONE project (February 2014-January 2019) aims to improve the understanding of, and strengthen, CAMHS-AMHS transitional care across different healthcare systems in the EU.
+In a series of work packages, it will (1) map current services and transitional policies across the EU; (2) develop and validate transition-specific outcome measures; (3) conduct a longitudinal cohort study of transition processes and outcomes across eight EU countries; (4) develop and test, in a cluster randomised trial, the clinical and cost-effectiveness of an innovative transitional care model; (5) create clinical, organisational, policy and ethics guidelines for improving care and outcomes for transition age youth; and (6) develop and implement training packages for clinicians across the EU.
+This paper presents the protocol (V.2.2) for the work packages dealing with the longitudinal cohort study, the cluster randomised controlled trial (cRCT) and the economic evaluation of the trial, which combined constitutes the MILESTONE study.